 In no particular order, our top five Hong Kong Disneyland experiences were Hyperspace Mountain, Mystic Manor, the Ironman Experience, Festival of the Lion King, and the Big Grizzly Mountain Runaway Mine Cars.

-Probably for the first time ever in a wrap-up of top theme park experiences we’ve also given an honourable mention to the Mad Hatter Tea Cups.
-If you sit back and sedately take-in the tea cups it’s nothing special, but when you try to spin the tea cups at a furious pace the ride goes to a whole new level.
-Any ride that my kids want to do over and over again and then have to be almost physically dragged away from has got to be good.
+Probably for the first time ever, in a wrap-up of top theme park experiences, we’ve also given an honourable mention to the Mad Hatter Tea Cups.
+If you sit back and sedately take-in the tea cups, it’s nothing special, but when you try to spin the tea cups at a furious pace, the ride goes to a whole new level.
+Any ride that my kids want to do repeatedly and then have to be almost physically dragged away from has got to be good.

-Don’t queue up for Mystic Manor expecting a fast-paced thrill ride but is a unique experience full of wit and whimsy.
-The storyline was a lot of fun, the main characters (particularly Albert the Monkey) were entertaining and engaging, and the ride as a whole is brilliantly put together.
-The animatronics, music and attention to detail are first class and our kids couldn’t stop swivelling throughout the show trying to take in everything.
+Don’t queue up for Mystic Manor expecting a fast-paced thrill ride.
+It is a unique experience full of wit and whimsy.
+The storyline was a lot of fun, the main characters (particularly Albert the Monkey) were entertaining and engaging, and the ride is brilliantly put together.
+The animatronics, music and attention to detail are first class, and our kids couldn’t stop swivelling throughout the show trying to take in everything.
 Do not miss this ride.

 Iron Man Experience

-The Iron Man Experience is Disney’s first Marvel-themed ride and the storyline based on around Hong Kong makes the ride a unique Hong Kong Disneyland experience.
+The Iron Man Experience is Disney’s first Marvel-themed ride, and the storyline based around Hong Kong makes the ride a unique Hong Kong Disneyland experience.
 It’s a brilliant marriage of flight simulator, 3D movie and digital surround side combined with some amazing Hong Kong eye candy.
 It’s an incredibly executed simulation that makes you feel like you’re soaring over Hong Kong and battling the evil forces of Hydra.
-This should be on everyone’s top 5 must do’s list when visiting Disneyland Hong Kong.
+This should be on everyone’s top 5 must-do list when visiting Disneyland Hong Kong.

 Big Grizzly Mountain Runaway Mine Cars

 This is not the fastest or most thrilling rollercoaster we’ve ever been on, but it was a lot of fun.
-The ride started off as fairly conventional and relatively tame rollercoaster.
-The ride definitely picked up when we shot backwards for a section of the track, then we reversed again and rapidly accelerated forwards.
-The audio-animatronic growling bears also definitely added to the experience (and are accidentally responsible for the sudden reversals of direction).
+The ride started as a fairly conventional and relatively tame rollercoaster.
+The ride picked up when we shot backwards for a section of the track, then we reversed again and rapidly accelerated forward.
+The audio-animatronic growling bears added to the experience (and are accidentally responsible for the sudden reversals of direction).
 If you can, position yourselves at the rear of the roller coaster train for some extra excitement.

 Festival of the Lion King

 If you love The Lion King movie, The Lion King musical or musical theatre, in general, you will love Festival of the Lion King.
-Thanks to our Priority Admission Passes that we were given as part of staying at Hong Kong Disneyland Hotel, we managed to skip the queues and score some front row seats, so we were in prime position to view the live show.
+Thanks to our Priority Admission Passes that we were given while staying at Hong Kong Disneyland Hotel, we managed to skip the queues and score some front-row seats, so we were in a prime position to view the live show.
 However, just about any seat in the theatre would have offered a good view of the action.

 The show is a retelling of the movie condensed into a performance of about 30 minutes.
-The performance features singers, dancers, acrobats, fire twirlers and many other skilled performers as well as brilliant animatronics.
+The performance features singers, dancers, acrobats, fire twirlers and many other skilled performers, as well as brilliant animatronics.
 The costumes and sets were elaborate, colourful and incredibly detailed.
 The performers also do plenty of interaction with the audience as well.
-Although a compressed version of the movie, the quality of the production wouldn’t be out of place in a Broadway or West End theatre.
-As I’ve mentioned earlier, this show was for us almost worth the cost of admission on its own.
+Although a compressed version of the movie, the production quality wouldn’t be out of place in a Broadway or West End theatre.
+As I’ve mentioned earlier, this show was, for us almost worth the cost of admission.